Have you ever wondered how to get that beautiful soft and silky water effect images of waterfalls, streams and oceans often have?

 Equally important is to have filters of excellent quality.
-This will reduce the chances for diffraction or colour-casting.
+This will reduce the chances for diffraction or color-casting.

 The polariser is also important.
-It will remove reflections from non-metallic surfaces and saturate some colours.
+It will remove reflections from non-metallic surfaces and saturate some colors.

 This will help you see the bottom of the sea.
 Tree leaves will not shine like crazy.
 And the green of the grass will be strong and beautiful.

 The first thing to do is to find a subject you want to photograph.
 It can be a river or a waterfall or a cliff overlooking the ocean.